King-Bowie/RJ-Simulator/README.md

 # Register-Program-Java-

-This is a school project that performs a basic registration.
+This is a project that performs a basic registration.
 Command: Clear text fields, Create directory, Write data.